Swallow-tailed Kite Research and Conservation Project

 If you are as excited as we are about the kite project and want to help, here are several ways that you can get involved:

-3. ADOPT-a-KITE: Data retrieval for each tagged kite costs $100 per month or $1200 per year.
-Our project grant money will run out in May of 2013.
-You can help continue this project by adopting any of the kites for a month ($100) or longer by sending a check payable to "Orleans Audubon Society" and write "Adopt-a-Kite" on the memo line.
-Mail the check to: Michael Crago, OAS Treasurer, 801 Rue Dauphine, Ste.
-304, Metairie, LA 70005.
+3. ADOPT-a-KITE: Data retrieval for each tagged kite costs $100.00 per month or $1200 per year.
+You can help continue this project by adopting a kite and sending a check payable to "Orleans Audubon Society" and write "Adopt-a-Kite" on the memo line.
+Mail the check to: Mary Joe Krieger, OAS Treasurer, 3623 Nashville Avenue, New Orleans, LA 70125.

 Please report sightings of the Swallow-tailed Kite.
 Sightings of nests, roosts, kites carrying nest material or food, locations where kites are seen regularly, and sightings of more than one kite are of particular interest.
 Your sightings will help the Orleans Audubon Society study this rare bird of prey.

 Number of kites observed

 Was there anything else of interest (e.g., carrying a snake)?

 Report sightings in Louisiana and Mississippi to:

 Coulson, J.O., S.J.
 Taft and T.D.
 Coulson.
 2010.
 Gastrointestinal parasites of the Swallow-tailed Kite (Elanoides forficatus), including a report of lesions associated with the nematode Dispharynx sp.
 Journal of Raptor Research 44:208–214.
 Download the paper here: PDF

 Coulson, J.O., T.D.
 Coulson, S.A.
 DeFrancesch, and T.W.
 Sherry.
 2008.
 Predators of the Swallow-tailed Kite in southern Louisiana and Mississippi.
 Journal of Raptor Research 42:1–12.
 Download the paper here: PDF